open-telemetry/opentelemetry-java-examples/autoconfigure/README.md

 ## Prerequisites

-* Java 1.8
+* Java 17 or higher is required to run Gradle and build this example
+* Java 8 or higher may be used to run the example once it has been built

-## How to run
+## How to Run

-First build this example application:
+First, build this example application:

 ```shell
 ../gradlew shadowJar